-- 1. The Commission shall encourage and facilitate the drawing up of codes of conduct at Union level between, online platforms and other relevant service providers, such as providers of online advertising intermediary services or organisations representing recipients of the service and civil society organisations or relevant authorities to contribute to further transparency in online advertising beyond the requirements of Articles 24 and 30. - 2.
+- The Commission shall encourage and facilitate the drawing up of codes of conduct at Union level between, providers of online platforms and other relevant service providers, such as providers of online advertising intermediary services or organisations representing recipients of the service and civil society organisations or relevant authorities to contribute to further transparency in online advertising beyond the requirements of Articles 24 and 30. - 2.
 The Commission shall aim to ensure that the codes of conduct pursue an effective transmission of information, in full respect for the rights and interests of all parties involved, and a competitive, transparent and fair environment in online advertising, in accordance with Union and national law, in particular on competition and the protection of personal data.
-The Commission shall aim to ensure that the codes of conduct address at least: - (a) the transmission of information held by providers of online advertising intermediaries to recipients of the service with regard to requirements set in points (b) and (c) of Article 24; - (b) the transmission of information held by providers of online advertising intermediaries to the repositories pursuant to Article 30; - (ba) the different types of data that can be used. - 3.
-The Commission shall encourage the development of the codes of conduct within one year following the date of application of this Regulation and their application no later than six months after that date.
+The Commission shall aim to ensure that the codes of conduct address at least: - (a) the transmission of information held by providers of online advertising intermediaries to recipients of the service with regard to requirements set in points (b) and (c) of Article 24; - (b) the transmission of information held by providers of online advertising intermediaries to the repositories pursuant to Article 30.

+3. The Commission shall encourage the development of the codes of conduct within one year following the date of application of this Regulation and their application no later than six months after that date.

-Article 37 Crisis protocols
+Crisis protocols